 - “Give honor to all, love the community, fear God, honor the king.”
 (1 Peter 2:17)

 - Consider the courses you chose and decide if the right choices were made.
 Students want to be sufficiently challenged, but not overwhelmed.
-It’s important to take challenging courses, but it’s just as important to do well in them.
+It’s important to take challenging courses, but it is just as important to face challenges with a Growth Mindset in order to persevere, learn and grow.

 - Look at the school’s clubs, activities, sports, and classes.
 The beginning of the school year is the best time for exploring interests.
 Once you decide what to try, the next step is finding out how to get involved in those activities and organizations.
 Students who did not like what they were doing this year should make a change.
 Try something new.
 It’s impossible to know if something is liked, until it is tried.